microsoft/industry/fsi/docs/serviceEnablementFramework.md

 * "Platform as Code"
     * Define and implement the platform as code, such as the ARM templates/code artifacts for management group structure, policy definitions/assignments, roleDefinitions/assignments and more - scoped to the platform.
 * Service Enablement (holistic)
-    * Control mapping, design, implementation, and maintenance of the Azure Policy enforcement holisitically across the platform, and ensure that the Azure platform is compliant with the required controls.
+    * Control mapping, design, implementation, and maintenance of the Azure Policy enforcement holistically across the platform, and ensure that the Azure platform is compliant with the required controls.
 * Platform management and monitoring (holistic)
     * Manage and monitor the Azure platform related events, signals, and metrics.
 * Role based access control (holistic)
-    * Define, implement and control the identity and access management of the Azure platform, often in partnership with on-prem identity functions for AD sync, federeation and more.
+    * Define, implement and control the identity and access management of the Azure platform, often in partnership with on-prem identity functions for AD sync, federation and more.
 * Key management (central service)
     * Primarily responsible for keys required for AD domain joined virtual machines, where the key management is done centrally as this requires to be a shared service.
 * Network management (holistic)
     * Responsible for end-to-end networking to and from Azure, managed the address space, peering, and connectivity to other cloud providers.
 ### DevOps and AppOps

 In comparison to the Platform DevOps team - which will be one team responsible for the overall Azure platform (holistic), there will be multiple DevOps teams depending on the size of the organization.
 Recommendation is to have a dedicated team for each application, as in "you build it - you run it", where they have full autonomy and ownership of their deployment pipelines and landing zones.
 Further, the *AppOps* team can be 1:1 per application, or 1:many, where the applications are either first-party - or third-party.
-The key responsibiliies for these teams inside the landing zones are:
+The key responsibilities for these teams inside the landing zones are:
 * Production systems resiliency, reliablity, and availability within SLA targets
 * Development or enhancement of application DevOps pipelines
 * Review and enhancement of the application design, deployment and lifecycle